YuukiJapanTech/CA8271x/README.md

 > [!NOTE]
 > Hardware dependent.
-> * This Stick is reported to the SFP as an "unknown module".
-For this reason, some switches such as Alaxala will not link up. (i2c-0xA0 0x03 : 0x00)
-> * This Stick has its own vendor name registered in the vendor information, so it will not link up on switches with vendor lock enabled.
+> * This stick has a unique vendor name registered in its vendor information, the vendor information needs to be rewritten when connecting it to a switch with vendor locking enabled.
 > * Some switches may refuse to link up if the SFP LOS pin is High.
 In this case, fiber must be connected to the Stick.

 # CORTINA family